top of page

 Dress comfortably in layers to adjust for temperature, with bare feet (or non-slip yoga socks).

 Keep the practice space clean and clear.
-Shoes and coats in foyer.
-Kit and valuables in with you.
+Shoes and coats in the foyer; keep your kit and valuables with you.

-Switch phones and smart watches to silent – even vibrate is loud in a quiet class!
+Switch phones and smartwatches to silent – even vibrate can be loud in a quiet class.

 Let me know of any new illnesses, injuries, pregnancies, etc., before class begins.

-It's helpful to know if you're planning to be away, either via email/text, or tell me at the beginning of class when I still have my register out!
-It helps me to plan and also not to worry about you!
+It’s helpful to know if you’re planning to be away—either via email/text, or let me know at the start of class while I have the register.
+It helps me plan and also not worry about you.

-If you arrive late, you're still welcome.
-Come in quietly, rest, and join in when ready.
+If you arrive late, you’re still welcome.
+Come in quietly, rest, and join when ready.

-First principle of yoga is kindness.
-Be kind to others – you never know what someone’s going through.
-And be kind to you – adjust your practice to your needs on the day.
+The first principle of yoga is kindness (Ahimsa).
+Be kind to others—you never know what someone’s going through.
+And be kind to yourself—adjust your practice to your needs on the day.

-Nobody has a ‘reserved space’ unless it’s due to safety or access needs so don’t worry about going in "Flossie’s space"!
+Nobody has a ‘reserved space’ unless it’s for safety or access needs, so don’t worry about going in “Flossie’s space”!
 These are friendly classes.

-You’re responsible for you; practice safely, move if you can’t see or hear, or ask me for help.
+You’re responsible for yourself—practice safely.
+Move if you can’t see or hear, or ask me for help.

-Questions and observations are always very welcome, whilst being mindful of disturbing other's peace and concentration if in excess.
+Questions and observations are always welcome, while being mindful of others’ peace and concentration.

 If you develop a cough, roll to the side, sit up and drink water.
-Remember people had ‘normal coughs’ before COVID – try not to panic or start a stampede!
-Nobody should ever come to class with a temperature, cold, flu or stomach bug, so they may just have a dry throat…
+People had ‘normal coughs’ before COVID—there’s no need to panic!
+That said, please do not attend if you have a temperature, cold, flu, covid or stomach bug.

-Relaxation is an essential part of yoga, and it is poor etiquette to leave before final relaxation.
-If you absolutely must leave before the end of a class (e.g., hospital appointment or feeling unwell), please talk to the teacher.
-If you have trouble relaxing – ask for help.
+Relaxation is an essential part of yoga, and it’s poor etiquette to leave before final relaxation.
+If you must leave early (e.g. an appointment or feeling unwell), please speak to me first.
+If you struggle to relax—ask for help.
 It’s the best bit!

-Inevitably problems will arise; a noise, a person, or a practice you don’t like – use it as an opportunity to practice curiosity and inner peace!
+Inevitably, small challenges will arise—a noise, a person, or a practice you don’t enjoy.
+Try to use these as an opportunity to practice curiosity and inner calm.
 Yoga is about cultivating equanimity of mind.

 Comments